A roadmap to eradicating poverty beyond growth must centre Care

 15.10.25

-UN Geneva – MMM's contribution to the initiative led by Olivier de Schutter, the United Nations Special Rapporteur on Poverty, aimed at establishing a Roadmap for eradicating poverty beyond growth, calls for the establishment of robust care systems as its foundation.
+UN Geneva – MMM welcomes the initiative led by Olivier de Schutter, the United Nations Special Rapporteur on Poverty, to establish a Roadmap for eradicating poverty beyond growth, and calls for the establishment of robust care systems as the foundation of a new economic system that prioritises the wellbeing of people and the planet.

 In our written submission to this process, we highlight a fundamental reality: the care gap is a major driver of gender inequality and poverty.
 Unpaid care and domestic work, carried out primarily by women, in particular when they are mothers, prevents them from accessing decent work and from fully participating in society.
 This is economic injustice, keeping millions of women trapped in poverty.